thatguydan/node-ninja-led/README.md

 ## Requirements
 1. Ninja Account
-2. Prototype Ninja Block (with built in RF module)
+2. Ninja Block (ones with built in RF can do full RGB, older ones not so much)

 ## Installation
 ```